charitra1022/ShopOnline/FEATURES_TO_ADD.md

 ## UI Modifications to be done in future

 1. Navbar - All categories under product drop down
-2. Smooth vertical scroll to add in homepage
-3. Smooth slide up/down to add to navbar dropdown menu in navbar
+2. Smooth slide up/down to add to navbar dropdown menu in navbar
-4. infinite scroll in vertical scroll in homepage
+3. infinite scroll in vertical scroll in homepage

 ## Features Yet to Add